kamranbaxshaliyev/taskmanager/readme.rst

 	cd task-manager

-3. Create and configure your database as in `application/config/database.php`.
+3. Create and configure your database as in `application/config/database.php` (as default you can create database 'task_manager').

 4. Run migrations to set up the database schema via the browser or command line: